-This course addresses the professional issues related to the role of the Speech Language Pathology Assistant in providing services in the educational setting.
-Topics covered will include the legal and policy framework for school services, ethical practice, supervision, collaboration, scheduling, service delivery models, data collection, advocating, professional development, resources and professional trends.
+This course will focus on the professional issues related to the role of the Speech Language Pathology Assistant in providing services in the educational setting.
+Topics covered will include the legal and policy framework for school services, ethical practice, supervision, collaboration, scheduling, service delivery models, data collection, advocating, professional development, resources, and professional trends.
+Observation reports are a required part of this course.
+(3 credits)

 - COM 102: Introduction to Language and Communication Development